Meet our team

 Ashley Duggan, PhD

-BRANCH codirector
+BRANCH Director

 “Our work in relationship science examines the process of communication between people to build and maintain relationships, with a particular focus on how patient-clinician communication impacts health.
-Through research, education, training, policy, and advocacy efforts, the BRANCH initiative strives to apply relationship science to healthcare in ways that support clinicians in today's challenging environment and improve health outcomes and patient satisfaction.
+Through research, education, training, policy, and advocacy efforts, the BRANCH initiative strives to apply relationship science to healthcare in ways that support clinicians in today's challenging environment and improve health outcomes and patient satisfaction."

-Ashley’s primary role in the BRANCH initiative is to identify and document the key concepts, theories, and research that serve as the foundation for applying relationship science to healthcare in impactful ways; she is also building an international, interdisciplinary network to inform and advance the science and practice of forming trusted clinician-patient relationships.
+Ashley’s leadership role is to build the organization consistent with its mission.
+Ashley's intellectual role in the BRANCH initiative is to identify and document the key concepts, theories, and research that serve as the foundation for applying relationship science to healthcare in impactful ways; she is also building an international, interdisciplinary network to inform and advance the science and practice of forming trusted clinician-patient relationships.
 Ashley is a Professor in the Communication Department at Boston College and adjunct Professor and Director of Research Partnerships in the Department of Family Medicine at Tufts University School of Medicine.
 As a Fulbright Scholar with the Royal College of Surgeons in Ireland University of Medicine and Health Sciences, she worked with the Centre for Positive Health Sciences to connect relationship science and human communication research with positive health sciences.
 Bringing two decades of research, teaching, and mentorship in relationship science and human communication research to bear enables Ashley to bridge theory, research methods, and relationship science.
 Her leadership in bringing new ideas to medical communication brought about her selection for a fellowship in Building Research Capacity with the North American Primary Care Research Group (NAPCRG) and the Association of Departments of Family Medicine (ADFM).
 Her interdisciplinary interests have led to her appointment to multiple leadership roles, including with the International Association for Relationship Research (IARR), the National Communication Association (NCA), and the International Communication Association (ICA).
 Ashley was recently awarded the Berscheid-Hatfield Award for Distinguished Mid-Career Achievement from the IARR.
 She was also awarded the 2022 Gerald R. Miller Outstanding Book Award for a monograph, awarded by the Interpersonal Communication Division of the NCA, for her book Health and Illness in Close Relationships (2019, Cambridge University Press).

 Core BRANCH facilitation team